 This 1930’s house sat on a beautiful slope overlooking a wooded creek.
 The owners loved the charm of the original structure, but the layout was all wrong.
-The house’s main entrance was through a cramped kitchen.
-Opposite this, a 70’s addition was large but unwelcoming, subterranean, and cut off from the rest of the house.
-Half of the addition was a de facto corridor.
+The house’s main entrance was in a cramped kitchen.
+The large 70’s addition out back was subterranean, unwelcoming, and cut off from the rest of the house.
+Most of it was a de facto corridor.
 And the dining room was a poorly annexed porch.

+We moved the main bedroom to its own suite in a remote corner for privacy.
+Additional bedrooms now cluster around their own shared bathroom.
 A sunny corner became a home office.
-Separated for privacy, the main bedroom got a suite of its own.
-Additional bedrooms now cluster around their own shared bathroom.
 And downstairs, we zoned laundry and mudroom functions for clarity.
 Our careful space planning paired with modest materials showcased the house’s original design.
-In short, we turned a fumbled layout into a comfortable retreat for multiple users.
+In short, we turned a bad layout into a comfortable retreat for multiple users.